Lebanese Premier League: Top scorers

-Vardan Ghazaryan holds the record for most Lebanese Premier League goals, with 130.
+Hassan Maatouk holds the record for most Lebanese Premier League goals, with 131.
 Seven players were top scorers more than once: Elhadji Malick Tall four times, Hassan Maatouk three times, and Levon Altonian, Fadi Alloush, Mohammad Kassas, Mohammed Ghaddar, and Lucas Galán twice.
 Fadi Alloush holds the record for most goals in a season (32) while playing for Ansar.

 Official match ball

 On 30 July 2019, the LFA announced a three-year deal with German sportswear company Jako for €120,000, with the Jako Match 2.0 becoming the league's official match ball starting from the 2019–20 season.
-In August 2023, the LFA announced that Spanish sportswear company Kelme will be sponsoring the league.
+In August 2023, the LFA announced that Spanish sportswear company Kelme would be sponsoring the league.